octo-technology/OpenTezos/docs/smartpy/installation.md

 This chapter aims at preparing your working environment in order to be ready to code, test and compile your smart contracts.

+You can code locally on your favorite ide and/or use the [online editor](https://smartpy.io/ide) which is designed with interesting features to facilitate the developer's work.

 ## Write, test and compile from your IDE

 ### Prerequisite